ux-mind/.github/profile/README.md

+## We are UX-Mind

- # We're an independent _digital design_ agency
+We are an independent _digital design_ agency

 We create connection between the worlds of design, technology and business with a high converstion result

 ---